OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ---
-title: Create add-in commands in your manifest for Excel, Word, and PowerPoint
+title: Create add-in commands in your manifest for Excel, PowerPoint, and Word
-description: 'Use VersionOverrides in your manifest to define add-in commands for Excel, Word, and PowerPoint.
-Use add-in commands to create UI elements, add buttons or lists, and perform actions.' ms.date: 09/26/2019
+description: 'Use VersionOverrides in your manifest to define add-in commands for Excel, PowerPoint, and Word.
+Use add-in commands to create UI elements, add buttons or lists, and perform actions.' ms.date: 05/12/2020
 localization_priority: Normal
 ---

-# Create add-in commands in your manifest for Excel, Word, and PowerPoint
+# Create add-in commands in your manifest for Excel, PowerPoint, and Word

-Use **[VersionOverrides](../reference/manifest/versionoverrides.md)** in your manifest to define add-in commands for Excel, Word, and PowerPoint.
+Use **[VersionOverrides](../reference/manifest/versionoverrides.md)** in your manifest to define add-in commands for Excel, PowerPoint, and Word.
 Add-in commands provide an easy way to customize the default Office user interface (UI) with specified UI elements that perform actions.
 You can use add-in commands to:

 - Create UI elements or entry points that make your add-in's functionality easier to use.
 - Add buttons or a drop-down list of buttons to the ribbon.
 - Add individual menu items — each containing optional submenus — to specific context (shortcut) menus.
 - Perform actions when your add-in command is chosen.
 You can:
   - Show one or more task pane add-ins for users to interact with.
 Inside your task pane add-in, you can display HTML that uses Office UI Fabric to create a custom UI.

      *or*